wehlutyk/brainyserver/README.md

      * `flask-mongoengine` [pypi]
      * `WTForms` [pypi]
      * `Flask-WTF` [pypi]
-     * `Blinker` [pypi]
      * `flask-debugtoolbar` [pypi]
  * The digital signing tools:
      * `gnupg` [ubuntu]
      * `python-gnupg` [pypi]
+ * To test the server:
+     * `curl` [ubuntu]

-Once you have those installed (and using `virtualenv` is a good idea for that), you can run a small test server by running `python brainyserver.py` in a terminal.
+Once you have those installed (and using `virtualenv` is a good idea for that), you can run a small test server by running `python runserver.py` in a terminal.
 This will fire up in debug mode on `127.0.0.1:5000`.
+You can check the server is working by visiting `127.0.0.1:5000` in your browser; a page (probably blank) should show up.

 From an experimenter's point of view